MicrosoftDocs/win32-pr.pt-br/desktop-src/TaskSchd/monthlytrigger-daysofmonth.md

 ## <a name="property-value"></a>Valor da propriedade

-Uma máscara de bits bit que indica os dias do mês durante os quais a tarefa é executada.
+Uma máscara bit a bit que indica os dias do mês durante os quais a tarefa é executado.

 ## <a name="remarks"></a>Comentários